haraka/Haraka/docs/plugins/quarantine.md

 quarantined by setting a connection or transaction note that this plugin checks.

-Note - this plugin simply saves a copy of the message.
+NOTE: this plugin simply saves a copy of the message.
 It does not reject or discard the message and relies on another plugin to perform this function.

 It uses the 'queue' hook, so that it runs after all the 'data_post' plugins and should be listed in 'config/plugins' to run before your queue hooks that perform actual deliveries.

+To ensure that only completely written files are present in the quarantine, the files are written to a temporary directory first and then hardlinked to the final destination before the temporary file is deleted.

+The temporary directory is 'quarantine_path/tmp' which defaults to:
+/var/spool/haraka/quarantine/tmp.

+Upon start-up, any files present in the temporary directory are deleted syncronously prior to any messages being accepted.

 Configuration
 -------------